 - Look approachable: Take off your hat and sunglasses so they can see your face and eyes

-- Shake their hand: In most countries, shaking someone's hand is a good way to show respect and to initiate a positive encounter.
+- Shake their hand: In most countries (not all), shaking someone's hand is a good way to show respect and to initiate a positive encounter.
 By touching, you acknowledge the humanness between the two of you

 - Greet them in their own language: Simply learning "Hello" "Good Morning" "Good Afternoon" "Good Evening" can go a long way.
 The effort sometimes is what counts when it comes to language barriers